semakoc/moral-alignment-workshop/README.md

 This GitHub repository was created to accompany the professional development session Building Free-Form Data Pipelines for Human-AI Conversations in Surveys, delivered at the SPSP 2026 Annual Convention in Chicago, IL.
 The project supports the workshop by providing a concrete, runnable example of how free-form human–AI conversations can be embedded in surveys and logged through a flexible data pipeline.

+**You do not need prior programming experience to follow the workshop or run the demo version of this project.
+**
 The implementation uses a moral reasoning chatbot drawn from Moral Reasoning with AI Chatbots in Naturalistic Conversation: Choices, Perceptions, and Value Alignment as a demonstration case.
 The moral reasoning task is included to make the data pipeline concrete and interpretable, rather than to present substantive research findings.

-This Replit-based version is designed for education, demonstration, and rapid prototyping.
-While Replit offers an accessible environment for workshops and teaching, it is not recommended for formal research data collection involving sensitive participant information.
-For production research deployments, we advise using AWS or other secure cloud servers that provide stronger data security, access controls, and compliance support.
+This Replit-based version is designed for education, demonstration, and rapid prototyping. **While Replit offers an accessible environment for workshops and teaching, it is not recommended for formal research data collection involving sensitive participant information.** For production research deployments, we advise using AWS or other secure cloud servers that provide stronger data security, access controls, and compliance support.

 ---
 ## Section 1: Structure, Tech Stack, Deployment
 ### 📂 Project Structure
+**Most users only need to interact with backend.py and frontend.html.
+The other files support setup and logging.**

 Project files: